Self help modules:

 Although sexual behaviour can be influenced by numerous factors, it is not outside of your control.
 Sexual offending is not something that just happens on the spur of moment and often appears as a cycle or pattern that can become automatic and can occur repeatedly, becoming somewhat part of a routine.

 Thoughts include all mental activity; ideas, opinions, beliefs, values, judgements and impressions.
-Thoughts are the voice in our head which govern what we do.
+Thoughts are the way we make sense of situations, ourselves and others.
 We are not always aware of our thoughts but they are always there.

 Thoughts can be automatic, fleeting or more prolonged.
 Thought processes provide us with the capacity to reason, use logic, common sense and put ideas together.
 Your mind is seldom empty of thoughts; even when you are asleep your mind is active.